Chapter 4.2 – Terminal Concessions and Land Leases

 The marketing plan typically includes a market study that defines the demand of services for the terminal and justifies the previsions about the magnitude and requirements of the installations, including projections of yearly throughput for a specified number of years.
 The candidate might have to indicate the expected prices and maximum charges for any of the services offered to the terminal users and operation costs (including labor, equipment, fuels, and other inputs and supplies), maintenance and supervision, and administration.

-Each bidder typically has to present environmental and territorial studies on aspects such as the impact of the terminal operations on the environment and mobility and the alternatives to eliminate, reduce, or mitigate selected adverse effects.
+Each bidder typically has to present environmental and territorial studies on aspects such as the impact of terminal operations on the environment and mobility, as well as alternatives to eliminate, reduce, or mitigate selected adverse effects.
+Furthermore, each bidder typically has to quantify staff requirements for the concession and project their evolution according to the cargo projections.

 B. Price bid